DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * ***Segment Regeneration.*** A wall segment regains 10 hit points at initiative count 20 if it has at least 1 hit point and isn't in sunlight.
 If the segment takes radiant or fire damage, this trait doesn't function on the following round.
 Reducing a segment to 0 hit points destroys it.
 * ***Wrathful Roots.*** A creature other than Ludmilla that moves along the outer edge of the wall for the first time on a turn or ends its turn there must make a DC 17 Dexterity saving throw as long, thorned roots whip out from the wall’s surface.
 (A creature that moves along an interior edge of the wall—such as a corridor carved out by the players' attacks—is not attacked.)
 On a failure, the creature is grappled by the roots (escape DC 17) and takes 3 (1d6) bludgeoning damage plus 7 (2d6) piercing damage at the start of each of its turns.
 A bundle of grappling roots, which takes damage separately from its wall segment, has AC 15, 10 hit points, vulnerability to radiant damage, and immunity to piercing and psychic damage.

+> [!info]+ **Spirit Guardians**
+> The wall of roots takes damage from *spirit guardians* and other spells or abilities that trigger at the start of a creature's turn at initiative count 0 of each round.

 > [!info]+ **Moving Through the Wall**
 > A creature can move through the wall of roots, albeit slowly and painfully.
 For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a DC 17 Dexterity saving throw.
 It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.